Knowledge Organiser: Transformations

 Common Mistakes

-• Negative SF: Negative SF reflects through the centre AND scales — the image is on the opposite side
+• Incomplete description of enlargement: State the centre of enlargement AND the scale factor — a negative scale factor means the image is on the opposite side

 A translation is described by the vector (3, −2).
 What does this mean?